knl-kolhe/F1-Car-Detection-Project/README.md

 You will also have to set up your apache webserver on your raspberry pi.
 Host the website on the raspberry pi so that it can be served as soon as the processing is competed.
-Run the F1Proj.py file to begin the process.
+Run the F1Proj.py file to begin the process. place all the php files in the /var/www/html folder in your raspberry pi. when the F1Proj.py has finished loading all the models, it goes into the ready state; when it gets input from the IR sensor, it will capture an image and begin the process.
+Open the raceUpdates.php file on your browser (can be any browser connected to the same network; I had turned on my mobile hotspot, so if another device connects to the hotspot, that device can access the data.
+It can be server over the internet as well.
+If the F1 stadium offers free WiFi, this data can be transferred without internet.)
+When you open the raceUpdates.php on your browser, you will see a list of race lap times.

 ## Youtube video demonstrating the working project:
 https://www.youtube.com/watch?v=W42iA6Xadu0